getsentry/sentry-docs/src/collections/_documentation/workflow/debug-files.md

 1. **Custom Repositories:** Configures custom repositories containing debug files.
 You can choose from configuring an HTTP symbol server, Amazon S3 bucket or Google Cloud Storage bucket.
+This requires a Business or Enterprise plan.

 2. **Built-In Repositories:** Allows to select from a list of pre-configured symbol servers.
 By default, _iOS_ and _Microsoft_ are enabled.